-I would like to sincerely thank all our clients, insurance intermediaries for the continued confidence they have in our Company and giving us the opportunity to serve them.
-I also wish to pay a tribute to management, staff and my fellow Directors for driving the Company's strategic objectives in year 2019.
-Once again, i look forward for your continued support in our Journey of driving Fidelity Shield to greatness.
+Once again, I would like to sincerely thank all our clients and insurance intermediaries for the continued confidence they have in our Company and giving us the opportunity to serve them.
+I also wish to pay a tribute to management, staff and my fellow Directors for driving the Company's strategic objectives in a difficult year.
+Once again, I look forward for your continued support in our journey of driving Fidelity Shield to greatness.
+We shall continue to navigate around the crisis with a key focus on prioritising health and safety of our staff and business partners.